Attacks on schools during the Gaza war: Academics and activists

 The neologism "scholasticide", also used in 2009 to describe "the systematic destruction by Israeli forces of centers of education dear to Palestinian society", saw a reemergence amid the hostilities in 2023 and early 2024.
 Professor Chandni Desai of the University of Toronto stated "Scholasticide isn't genocide on its own, but what one could argue that it is part of the genocidal war."

 Nobel laureate Malala Yousafzai discussed a spate of school bombings in July 2024, stating, "It is horrifying how many schools have been bombed in Gaza".

 In a September 2024 social media post, Yousafzai wrote, "I am appalled that Israel keeps targeting schools in Gaza — where thousands of displaced people are sheltering — with indiscriminate strikes."

+In January 2025, the members of the American Historical Association voted to condemn Israel's actions in Gaza, saying that Israel had "effectively obliterated Gaza’s education system".

 In April 2025, the Organization of American Historians (OAH), passed a resolution of condemning Israel's "scholasticide" on Gaza, with a decisive majority of 104 members voted for the motion - with only 25 opposing it.
 The organization also urges for a permanent ceasefire in Gaza.

+Rebecca Gould wrote September 2025 on scholasticide and genocidal epistemicide in Palestine that "the targeted nature of Israeli attacks on education – on the very possibility of a Palestinian future in Gaza – has gone beyond anything that has previously been seen in Palestine."